By Sara Hoover

 already use a laptop in class or go home and type up their notes.
 For those that don’t,

-Student Disability Services provides a camera pen.
-It converts handwriting to typed
+Disability Resources for Students provides a camera pen.
+It converts handwriting to

-text.
-Then, the note-taker can load it into the computer, look at and determine if
+typed text.
+Then, the note-taker can load it into the computer, look at and determine

-“We bought two,” said Phil Minyard, technology coordinator in Student Disability Services,
+“We bought two,” said Phil Minyard, technology coordinator in Disability Resources

-of the camera pens.
-“I figured we had wasted our money because it wasn’t going to
+for Students, of the camera pens.
+“I figured we had wasted our money because it wasn’t

-work.
+going to work.
 We tried it out and it really works well.
-We’ll employ 10 of them in the fall.
+We’ll employ 10 of them in

-The software will come up as side-by-side images – the writing and the text so you
+the fall.
+The software will come up as side-by-side images – the writing and the text

-can look back and forth – and do your corrections.
-It’s 90 percent accurate in understanding
+so you can look back and forth – and do your corrections.
+It’s 90 percent accurate

 Anna Marie Smothers, a senior in elementary education, does note-taking for a visually-impaired